 The Agency Clerk for the District is the District’s Executive Director.
 The Office of Executive Director is located at District Headquarters in Brooksville.
 The telephone number for District Headquarters is (352) 796-7211; 1-800-423-1476 (FL only); TDD No. only: 1-800-231-6103 (FL only).
 The Agency Clerk’s duties include, but are not limited to, the following:

 The Executive Director has appointed a number of Deputy Clerks to whom he has delegated many of the above duties.

 The District’s hours of operation at all of its offices are 8 a.m. to 5 p.m., Monday through Friday, except for District holidays and emergency closings.
 Legal documents to be filed with the District will be accepted during these hours.

-The filing date for a facsimile-transmitted document is the date the Agency Clerk receives the complete document.
 Any document received by the Agency Clerk after 5 p.m. shall be filed as of 8 a.m. on the next regular business day.
-If transmission of a document is begun prior to 5 p.m. but not complete until after 5 p.m., the document shall not be considered as received by 5 p.m.
+If transmission of a facsimile-transmitted document is begun prior to 5 p.m. but not complete until after 5 p.m., the document shall be considered as received after 5 p.m.